 - Whistle type.
 Press the 9 button on the remote control.
 The number of beeps will increment by one and will indicate the type of whistle selected as follows: - 1.
 British whistle used in early versions of the soundcard - 2.
 British whistle 1 - 3.
 British whistle 2 - 4.
 British Stanier hooter whistle - 5.
 Thomas the Tank Engine - 6.
 3 chime whistle - 7.
 6 chime whistle with full entry - 8.
 6 chime whistle with ramped entry - Whistle tone and volume.
 Press the 1 button to start the whistle.
 Use the channel up/down buttons to set the tone and the volume up/down buttons to set the volume. - Bell volume.
 The 2 button will sound the bell.
-Use the volume up/down buttons to set the bell volume to the desired level. - Brake Pump.
-The 5 button controls the Westinghouse brake pump.
-If your loco is fitted with a brake pump then press the button until you get two beeps.
-If your loco is not fitted then press the button until you get one beep.
-Use the volume up/down buttons to set the pump volume to the desired level.
-If selected, the brake pump will operate when the loco is static and stop when it is in motion. - Setting the static steam hiss.
+Use the volume up/down buttons to set the bell volume to the desired level. - Brake Pump volume.
+The 5 button will sound the Westinghouse brake pump.
+Use the volume up/down buttons to set the pump volume to the desired level. - Setting the static steam hiss.
 You should hear a steam hiss.
 If not then press the Mute button to switch on the sound.
-With the loco static, use the volume up/down buttons to set the desired volume.
-If the brake pump is in use then you will need to turn it off using button 5, adjust the steam hiss volume and then turn the pump on again. - Choosing the chuff.
+Use the volume up/down buttons to set the desired volume. - Choosing the chuff.
 Some locos have a chuff trigger; an internal switch which closes three or four times each time the wheels rotate.
 If your loco has one of these then you should connect it to the F7 terminal and use it to trigger the chuffs generated by the soundcard.
 Do this by pressing the 0 button and two beeps indicate that the chuff cam is in use.
 One beep indicates that the chuff rate will be determined by the soundcard from the motor voltage.
 When using a chuff cam, the chuffs will not switch on until the motor voltage, at the M1/M2 terminals, gets up to 0.4 volts. - Setting the chuff start voltage.
 Turn up the controller to the point where the loco just starts moving.
 Then press the Power button to set that start point.
 Further increases in power should cause the chuff to speed up. - Setting the engine running speed.
 When the loco is in motion, even at slow speed, you can use the channel up/down buttons to set the rate at which the chuff increases with speed.
 Aim for four chuffs per wheel revolution for two or four cylinder locos and six chuffs per revolution for three cylinder locos. - Setting load sensitivity.
 The soundcard can be programmed to make the engine loud when accelerating and softer when coasting and slowing down.
 Button 8 changes the level of sensitivity as indicated by the number of beeps when pressed.
 One beep indicates maximum sensitivity.
 Five beeps sets minimum sensitivity ie. the engine will be loud all the time.
 Start by setting the sensitivity to two and change to one if you want more sensitivity or three or more if the chuff sounds erratic.
 After five beeps the sensitivity will return to one beep.

 You can change these settings whenever you wish and those changes will be effective immediately.
 Holding down the 3 button for two seconds will cause the soundcard to reset itself back to its factory defaults.
 These set the chime whistle, 2/4 cylinders and a voltage controlled chuff.